On the Uniform Computational Content of Computability Theory: The Low Basis Theorem

 where $\dom(\LBT):=\{T\in\Tr_2:T$ infinite$\}$. \end{definition}

-The (relativized version of the) classical Low Basis Theorem guarantees that $\LBT$ is actually well-defined, i.e., $\LBT(T)$ is non-empty whenever $T$ is an infinite binary tree.
-The Uniform Low Basis Theorem \cite[Theorem~8.3]{BBP12} can be used in order to derive a rough classification of $\LBT$.
-Here $\Low:=\J^{-1}\circ\lim$ denotes the {\em low map} introduced in \cite{BBP12}, which is the composition of the Turing jump operator $\J:\IN^\IN\to\IN^\IN$ with the limit map $\lim$ (the image of the set of computable points under $\Low$ is exactly the set of low points).
+The (relativized version of the) classical low basis theorem guarantees that $\LBT$ is actually well-defined, i.e., $\LBT(T)$ is non-empty whenever $T$ is an infinite binary tree.
+The uniform low basis theorem \cite[Theorem~8.3]{BBP12} can be used in order to derive a rough classification of $\LBT$.
+Here $\Low:=\J^{-1}\circ\lim$ denotes the {\em low map} introduced in \cite{BBP12}, which is the composition of the inverse of the Turing jump operator $\J:\IN^\IN\to\IN^\IN$ with the limit map $\lim$.
+Hence $\Low$ takes as input a sequence $\langle p_0,p_1,p_2,...\rangle$ with $p_i\in\IN^\IN$ and maps it to the $q\in\IN^\IN$ such that $q'=\lim_{i\to\infty}p_i$ (if there is such a $q$, otherwise it is undefined).
+That is, the image of the set of computable points in $\dom(\Low)$ under $\Low$ is exactly the set of low points.

 \begin{proposition} $\WKL\leqSW\LBT\leqSW\Low$. \end{proposition} \begin{proof} Firstly, it is clear that $\WKL\leqSW\LBT$ holds, since $\LBT$ is a restriction of $\WKL$ in the image.
-Secondly, the Uniform Low Basis Theorem \cite[Theorem~8.3]{BBP12} implies that $\LBT\leqSW\Low$ holds, since it shows that $\Low$ computes a realizer of $\WKL$ that produces outputs which are low relative to the input and $\LBT$ is the restriction of $\WKL$ in the image to exactly such outputs.
+Secondly, the uniform low basis theorem~\cite[Corollary~8.5]{BBP12} states that $\WKL\equivSW\C_{2^\IN}\leqSW\Low$ holds, and hence $\LBT\leqSW\Low$ follows, since the former shows that $\Low$ computes a realizer of $\WKL$ that produces outputs which are low relative to the input and since $\LBT$ is the restriction of $\WKL$ in the image to exactly such outputs.
 Hence $\Low$ computes a realizer of $\LBT$. \end{proof}

-In order to separate the Low Basis Theorem $\LBT$ from Weak K\H{o}nig's Lemma $\WKL$, we can use the Hyperimmune-Free Basis Theorem of Jockusch and Soare \cite[Theorem~2.4]{JS72}, which states that every computable infinite binary tree has a path that is of hyperimmune-free degree (i.e., each function computable from the degree is dominated by a computable function, see Section~\ref{sec:HYP} for precise definitions).
-We reformulate this theorem in a way, which is directly applicable for our purposes.
+In order to separate the low basis theorem $\LBT$ from $\WKL$, we can use the hyperimmune-free basis theorem of Jockusch and Soare \cite[Theorem~2.4]{JS72}, which states that every computable infinite binary tree has a path that is of hyperimmune-free degree (i.e., each function computable from the degree is dominated by a computable function, see Section~\ref{sec:HYP} for precise definitions).
+We reformulate this theorem in a way that is directly applicable for our purposes.